 Bonus hack: You put a lot of spending into earning those air miles, so don’t lose them!
 Make sure you contact any airlines you have miles with to ensure those points get transferred under your new name, too.

-As we’ve already mentioned, whether or not you change your name is an extremely personal decision.
+As we have already mentioned, whether or not you change your name is an extremely personal decision.
 However, your family — as well as your future in-laws — are almost bound to have an opinion on the matter.
 While your own family may be pushing for you to keep your seemingly impossible-to-pronounce last name as a connection to your ancestry, your in-laws may be expecting you to take their family name.
 No matter the outside pressures, remember that it’s ultimately your decision, and hopefully all parties are on board with whatever you decide.
 But if they’re not, it may be worth having a sit-down with anyone opposed; that way you can explain the reasoning behind your choice.